 As you may already know, our attitudes toward funerals have become less formal.
 You can see this by the switch to more casual funeral attire.
 You probably notice popular songs at visitations and services.
 You can even see it by how people choose to dress the deceased.
 You may even feel as if you don’t know what to expect at a funeral anymore.

 One time-honored tradition that hopefully will never go away is providing meals for a grieving family.
 People have been doing this for centuries and across many cultures.

-This simple action tells a family that you know they are hurting so much that they couldn’t even possibly think about preparing a simple meal.
+This simple action tells a family that you know they are hurting so much that they couldn’t possibly think about preparing a simple meal.